 Again a DQ will result if both signatures are not recorded on the card at the end of the round.

-- If more than one marker scores your round, each must sign for the part of the round for which they scored for.
+- If more than one marker scores your round, each must sign the scorecard.

 If your marker leaves after nine holes, make sure he signs for those nine holes before handing it to another player to mark the rest of the round.

 - The marker’s score is not required on the player’s scorecard.

 While you are not required to keep your score as well as another golfer’s score, it’s probably wise to do so to compare scores at the end of the round.